This glossary is designed to help you learn more about investing and about the mutual funds and retirement plans offered by American Funds.

 Investors should carefully consider investment objectives, risks, charges and expenses.
 This and other important information is contained in the fund prospectuses and summary prospectuses, which can be obtained from your plan’s financial professional or and should be read carefully before investing.

 Some words may have additional meanings in another context.

 active management: an investment management approach that aims to meet investor objectives such as growth, income and preservation of capital through informed, independent investment judgment.
 Compare with passive management, or indexing, which seeks to replicate market results through a portfolio that mirrors the composition of a market index such as the Standard & Poor’s 500 Composite Index.
 See also index fund.

 adjusted gross income (AGI): the income amount on which an individual’s federal income tax is figured.
 AGI is calculated by making adjustments to gross, or total, income from taxable sources minus certain deductions.

-adviser: a financial professional who helps investors meet their needs and objectives through investments, tax planning, asset allocation, risk management, retirement planning and estate planning.
+advisor: a financial professional who helps investors meet their needs and objectives through investments, tax planning, asset allocation, risk management, retirement planning and estate planning.
 See also financial professional.
 Also, an organization employed by a mutual fund to manage assets or provide investment advice.
-See investment adviser.
+See investment advisor.

 affiliate: defined under the Investment Company Act of 1940 as a company in which there is any direct or indirect ownership of 5% or more of the outstanding voting securities.
 An affiliated issuer is one in which a mutual fund owns 5% or more of its outstanding voting securities.